alemart/speedy-vision/README.md

 ###### SpeedyKeypoint.descriptor

-`SpeedyKeypoint.descriptor: SpeedyKeypointDescriptor, read-only`
+`SpeedyKeypoint.descriptor: SpeedyKeypointDescriptor | null, read-only`

-The descriptor associated with the keypoint.
+The descriptor associated with the keypoint, if it exists.

 ##### SpeedyKeypointDescriptor